shashwatstarapps/rails_todo/readme.md

-check->This repo is for rails practice, create a rails app and conntect it to some db.
+This repo is for rails practice, create a rails app and conntect it to some db.